Verdem-crypto/verdem-crypto.github.io/index.md

 Hi, my name is Marco and I am a student in Italy, I am quite good at creating various types of websites, I also create content on YouTube and on my Tech Blog.

 #### MY STORY
 My adventure in the Internet field began on December 25, 2014, I created my channel (Verdem) that is still active.
 Around 2019 the desire to create something useful for people led me to create an application repository on my first serious website.
-At the beginning of 2020: I created a Discord server and a Tech Blog, I made a song, PartyBeats.
-In my spare time I like to learn more about PHP and JavaScript and do stupid things on YouTube, a few days ago I made two new Soundtrack songs for a series on my YouTube channel.
+At the beginning of 2020 I created a Discord server and a Tech Blog, a file hosting website and a bunch of other websites, I even made a song, "PartyBeats".
+During 2020 I created other songs with the help of GreenFire, namely "Welcome To VerdemSMP" and "VerdemSMP - See You Soon", soundtracks for our new Italian Minecraft series on YouTube "VerdemSMP".
+In my spare time I like to learn more about PHP and JavaScript and do stupid things on YouTube.
+Some time ago I created a new website for sharing text notes online and I updated my file hosting website to an official-ish version.

 ## MY PROJECTS